department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/runbook-vet-center-cap-to-outstation.md

 name: Runbook - Vet Center CAP becomes an Outstation
 about: Steps for upgrading a CAP to an Outstation
 title: 'Vet Center CAP becomes an Outstation: <insert_name_of_facility>'
-labels: Change request, Vet Center
+labels: Change request, Facilities, User support, Vet Center
 assignees: ''

 ---